Angel Blade: Nailkaizer

 Nailkaizer (ネイルカイザー Neirukaizaa) is one of Phantom Lady's chief minions.
 She is the first character to appear in the Angel Blade series.
 Like Phantom Lady, she has the ability to grow a penis from her vagina, though she possesses a unique ability to grow three of them.
-In the 1st episode of Angel Blade Punish!, she is sacrificed by Phantom Lady, who claims that "You sacrifice what you love."
-Luckily for her, she is saved by Angel Blade (who destroys the "chaos") and Angel Ender (who is shown holding Nailkaizer and Kyouka).
+In the first episode of Angel Blade Punish!, she is sacrificed by Phantom Lady, but she is saved by Angel Blade (who destroys the "chaos") and Angel Ender (who is shown holding Nailkaizer and Kyouka).
 In the first episode of Angel Blade Punish!
 Nail has a flashback when Phantom Lady saves her from unseen dark forces, and transforms her into the mutant Nailkaizer.
-Nailkaizer's whereabouts are unknown at the moment, but there is some speculation that she may have something to do with Elphie, since she slightly takes on the same appearance in her Angel Beretta form, with her hair in high pigtails and white lipstick, not to mention her dark skin and green eyes as well as her clothes.
+Nailkaizer's whereabouts are unknown at the moment, but there is some speculation that she may have something to do with Elphie, since she slightly takes on the same appearance in her Angel Beretta form, with her hair in high pigtails and white lipstick, including her dark skin and green eyes as well as her clothes.
 Elphie also recognized Widow's presence, and Moena saw a vision of Nail after Elphie caused her to orgasm.
-Nailkaizer's name and character design are taken from the character Necrocaizer (who's also known as Elphie Elphman) in Voltage Fighter Gowcaizer, which Masami Ōbari previously worked on.
+Nailkaizer's name and character design are taken from the character Necrocaizer (who is also known as Elphie Elphman) in Voltage Fighter Gowcaizer, which Masami Ōbari previously worked on.

 Karin Son

 Karin Son (孫カリン Son Karin) is one of the five chief minions.
-She appears to be Phantom Lady's biological daughter, as she is always calling her "お母さん okaa-san, Japanese for mother.
+She appears to be Phantom Lady's biological daughter, as she is always calling her okaa-san, Japanese for mother.
 Karin tends to keep to herself until episode 3.
 Towards the end of episode 2, she captures Kyouka, and wounds Isato.
-She plays an important role in episode 3, and in the 1st episode of Angel Blade Punish!, in which she rapes Kyouka.
+She plays a major role in episode 3, and in the first episode of Angel Blade Punish!, in which she rapes Kyouka.

 She is more or less based on the character of the same name from the video game/OVA series Voltage Fighter Gowcaizer, which Masami Ōbari previously did work on.

 Widow

 Widow (ウイドウ Uidou) is one of Phantom Lady's mutants.
 She appears for the first time in Angel Blade Punish! episode 2.
 Her name is a reference to her spider-like abilities.
 Widow almost succeeds in impaling Angel Blade, but Angel Beretta comes to her rescue.
-She tends to call Angel Blade a "caterpillar."
+She tends to call Angel Blade a "caterpillar".